History of the Vampire

 Vampires, especially more modern vampires are known for their heightened sex drive.
 They often are bisexual, usually the female vampires, and will seduce their prey before attacking.
 Let's not forget the fact that they are believed to bite one of the most sensual parts on a human body: the neck.

-So where did these belief originate?
+So where did these beliefs originate?
 Many of this is unknown, but here are a few ancient beliefs regarding these attractive demon creatures.

 The Folk Vampire:

 These stories predated the folk vampire.
 Although vampire was not used, it showed the significance us humans place on blood.
 Through these stories, people began telling stories of vampires.
 So that there is no confusion when I refer to a folk vampire, I am referring to stories that were told before the literary vampire.
 It's the lore behind the lore.
 These vampires are much cruder and less appealing.
 There was nothing sexy about the folk vampire.
 They are thought to be foul-smelling as you would expect a partially decomposing person to be, for they often came up from their grave.
 They are thirsty, and nothing else with no soul, no real thought, and vicious.
 Whereas the literary and the Hollywood version of a vampire tends to be sexy and cunning, the folk vampire lacked these qualities and was meant to be feared and repulsed by.